REPORTING EMERGENCIES

 In some emergencies, it may be necessary to evacuate the building.
 When evacuating, do so effectively, quickly, quietly, and calmly.

-• Assist all persons with accessibility needs when evacuating.
+- Assist all persons with accessibility needs when evacuating.
 If you are unable to safely evacuate someone who is disabled, immediately notify Police and/or Fire personnel and the Building Emergency Response Coordinator of their location.
-If possible, help individual move to an area of refuge in stairwell and close fire door from hallway
+If possible, help individual move to an area of refuge in stairwell and close fire door from hallway.
+See Building Evacuation Chairs for information about the evacuation chairs in campus buildings.

 EVERYONE MUST EVACUATE THE BUILDING.
 NO EXCEPTIONS!